estevao-lima/FoodFy/README.md

 ## Development

-In this project i used HTML5, CSS3, Javascript, NodeJS and PostgreSQL.
-Throughout the building phase, i learned everything from structuring elements with CSS, to making the final adjustments to tables in a database with Postgre.
+In this project i used HTML5, CSS3, Javascript, NodeJS.
+Throughout the building phase, i learned everything from structuring elements with CSS, to understanding a little bit better how Javascript works.

 ## Usage